rubikstriangle/OpenRV-Rocky9-Docker/README.md

 ### Building openRV in one command.
 Just replace your_qt_username and your_qt_password with your actual Qt login credentials.
 If you don't have an account, you can get a free account [here](https://login.qt.io/register).
-Run these command to create an insall of open RV
+Run these command to create an insall of open RV.
+Note you must have docker installed.
 ```
 git clone https://github.com/rubikstriangle/OpenRV-Rocky9-Docker
 cd OpenRV-Rocky9-Docker